mdingemanse/playful_iconicity/playful_iconicity.md

     ##    estimate      p.value statistic    n gp  Method
     ## 1 0.2062649 4.335228e-15  7.932275 1419  1 pearson

 We can do the same for the imputed iconicity ratings, again using only the unrated subset to avoid double dipping.
-Lookings like there is 30% covariance between humor and imputed iconicity, partialing out log frequency as a mediator:
+Looks like there is 30% covariance between humor and imputed iconicity, partialing out log frequency as a mediator:

 ``` r
 df_unrated <- df_pred %>%